|Formal Service (Art. 5(1)(a))

 Yukon: Rules of Court, Y.O.I.C.
 2009/65.

 Service by a particular method (Art.
 5 (1)(b))

 Central Authorities in Canada will consider requests for

 service by a particular method requested by the applicant under 5(1)(b)

-to the extent that such a method is consistent with the law of their
+to the extent that such a method is not inconsistent with the law of

 Informal delivery (Art.
 5(2))